 Indicate for each equality group whether there may be a positive impact, negative impact, or no impact.
-Equality Group Positive Negative No impact Reason Age X Parents of 4 year olds can decide for their child to defer entry or start Reception full / part-time Requests from the parents of summer born children for their child to be admitted to
+Equality Group Positive Negative No impact Reason Age X Parents of 4 year olds can decide for their child to defer entry or start Reception full / part-time Requests from the parents of summer born children for their child to be admitted to Reception in the year after they turn five will

-Reception in the year after they turn five will be considered on a case by case basis Older applicants will be prioritised for admission to a three year old nursery place as they will have less time to spend in nursery
+be considered on a case by case basis Older applicants will be prioritised for admission to a three year old nursery place as they will have less time to spend in nursery

-Gender Х
+Gender X

-Reassignment

-Disability X Provision is made for children with SEND to be admitted to school Provisions made within the policy for priority to be given to medical need
+Reassignment X Provision is made for

+Disability children with SEND to be admitted to school Provisions made within the policy for priority to be given to medical need

-Sex X
+Sex Х 9

 Religion and belief X

-Pregnancy and maternity X
+Pregnancy and maternity Х

+Race X

-Race Х
+Sexual Х

-Sexual orientation X
+orientation

 Carers X Potential for child carers to claim for social priority for a school place based on need

-Other equality issues - please state X Children in care and children who have left care through adoption, a child arrangement order or special guardianship order, receive top priority for a school place by law, including children adopted from state care outside of England A translation service is on offer for parents who
+Other equality issues - please state X Children in care and children who have left care through adoption, a child arrangement order or special guardianship order, receive top priority for a school place by law, including children adopted from state care outside of England A translation service is on offer for parents who might find language a barrier to understanding the literature and Surrey's Schools and Childcare service acts as

+o help parents inderstand the process

-HR and workforce issues X might find language a barrier to understanding the literature and Surrey's Schools and Childcare service acts as a Choice Advice service to help parents understand the process Priority for children of staff with part time and full time employees being given equal priority.
+HR and workforce issues X s fo Priority for children of staff with part time and ull time employees being given equal priority.

 Human Rights implications if relevant X